swiegmann/ckeditor/README.markdown

 It is based upon code found in [Nils H&ouml;rrmann's WYMEditor](http://github.com/nilshoerrmann/wymeditor).

+## Contributors

+Significant work and bug fixes have been contributed by the following users:

+ * Giel Berkers - <http://github.com/kanduvisla> contributed major clean-ups and a new Symphony file browser that is compatible with CKEditor;
+ * Rob Stanford - contributed bug fixes.

+For full details, please see the Github commit log - <http://github.com/tonyarnold/symphony-ckeditor/commits/master>.

 ## Special notes

-The version of CKEditor is stripped down to the bare essentials.
+The version of CKEditor included with this Symphony extension is stripped down to the bare essentials.
 This means:

- * Text formatting is limited to the following functionality:
+ * Text formatting is limited to the following functions:
    * Paragraph Format
    * Bold
    * Italic